Teameviral/CalculusApi/README.md

 This code defines a Flask application that serves as an API for performing integration and differentiation.
 The API has two endpoints, `/integration` and `/differentiation`, that can be accessed using a POST request.

+## Contribute Freely by creating a Pull request.

 The integration endpoint expects a JSON object in the request body with the following properties:

 + function1: a string representing the mathematical function to be integrated